Rahul3056/-AND-OR-NOT-Gates---Theory-Truth-Tables/README.md

 ### Real-World Example for Practice
 - Design a **4-input AND gate** that activates an alarm only when four conditions are true (e.g., all doors locked, windows closed, security mode enabled, and sensors activated).

-Would you like to proceed with **Day 3: XOR and XNOR Gates - Theory & Truth Tables** next?